Bowflex Xtreme 2 SE Review – Is This the Perfect Home Gym For You?

 It is one of the more complex Bowflex gyms to put together but you should be able to get it built in around 3 hours.
 This isn’t too bad considering how many years it will last and how many hours of use you will get out of it.

-Bowflex Xtreme SE – Quick Change System
+Bowflex Xtreme SE Review – Quick Change System

-One of the key features that make this machine worth the extra money is the quick-change system that allows you to switch between exercises a lot faster.
+One of the key features that make this machine worth the money is the quick-change pulley system that allows you to switch between exercises a lot faster.
 Bowflex gyms without this feature take a little time to set up the machine to switch between moves and this is one of the biggest drawbacks of the lower end machines.

 Depending on what exercises you are switching between, it can involve moving a few pulleys and re-routing a few cables in order to get the gym ready for the next exercise.
 This interrupts your workout and even though it isn’t that hard, it may be enough of a hassle for you not to bother working on the next muscle group.